 Fat covers lean muscle mass

 Of course, you may not fully fit into one of these body types.
-You are unique may be a combination of two body types.
 Adjust your training and dieting program properly to see the best results.
-Regardless, eating a healthy complete diet combined with proper exercise is good for you no matter what body type you may be.
+Regardless, eating a healthy well-balanced diet, combined with proper exercise, is the right approach no matter what body type category you fall into.